arya-araban/Data-Mining-Project/README.md

 # Data-Mining-Project
-We are given a dataset of orders sold on the Digikala and Divar platformed.
-We are tasked to do four things given this dataset
+given datasets of sell orders of the Digikala and Divar platforms, We have been tasked to do four things:

 ### Phase1
 The initial study of the dataset we have at hand